Babymetal: 2018–2020: The Chosen Seven era, departure of Yuimetal, Metal Galaxy

 On April 1, 2018, Babymetal posted a video to YouTube entitled "Metal Resistance Episode VII – The Revelation".
 In the video, it is explained that a "dark side" of Babymetal exists, "with seven metal spirits", and that a "new era is about to begin".
 A graphic novel entitled Apocrypha: The Legend of Babymetal was also announced in the following days.
 Written by "the Prophet of the Fox God" and Illustrated by GMB Chomichuk, it was released on October 30 by Z2 Comics.

 On May 1, 2018, Babymetal announced that they were launching their own record label, named Babymetal Records.
 On May 8, just ahead of the Babymetal World Tour 2018, the band released a music video for a new single, "Distortion".
 Yuimetal was absent from Babymetal's tour of the United States in May 2018, with no advance warning.
 Amid fan speculation on Mizuno's status with the group, a representative of 5B Management, the American management company representing Babymetal, replied to an inquiry from Alternative Press Magazine by saying that "Yuimetal remains a member of the band, but she is not on this current U.S. tour."
-The reply also hinted about "a new narrative for the future of the band which is currently evolving" and a "storyline" that "has changed."
+The reply also hinted about "a new narrative for the future of the band which is currently evolving" and a "storyline" that "has changed".

-Yuimetal remained absent for the rest of their tour, until their agency announced at a shareholders' meeting in June that she had been in poor health since December 2017, and was "currently recovering".
+Mizuno remained absent for the rest of their tour, until their agency announced at a shareholders' meeting in June that she had been in poor health since December 2017, and was "currently recovering".
 On October 19, 2018, shortly before the Japan leg of the tour, the band released a new single, "Starlight".
-On the same day, the band officially announced Yuimetal's departure from the group.
-Afterward, Mizuno released a statement explaining her decision and her desire to pursue a solo career.
+On the same day, the band officially announced Mizuno's departure from the group.
+Afterward, she released a statement explaining her decision and her desire to pursue a solo career.
 During their tour, Babymetal also performed at Rock on the Range in Columbus, Ohio, the Download Festival in Donington Park, United Kingdom, and the Rock am Ring and Rock im Park festivals in Germany.
 On July 9, 2018, the band was declared champion of the Heavy Metal World Cup 2018.